joelvitorniino/cli-converter/README.md

 # cli-converter

-CLI converter is a binary to converter od2 to pdf.
+CLI converter is a binary to converter odf to pdf.

 Binary to Windows available on releases.